-Recidivism Reduction and Justice System Realignment
+Recidivism Reduction, Pretrial Reform and Justice System Realignment

 In this time of fiscal austerity and smaller state and local budgets, reducing unnecessary incarceration in a manner that promotes public safety is a paramount goal.
 Effective community supervision coupled with evidence-based program interventions can result in significant reductions in recidivism.
-A priority funding area is the implementation of effective pretrial services programs and innovative programs and approaches in probation and parole supervision that improve services to offenders and increase collaborative efforts among community supervision agencies with law enforcement and the courts.
-Currently 17 states and local governments are working to control spiraling incarceration costs through justice system reforms and realignment under the Justice Reinvestment Initiative (JRI).
-Strategic investment of JAG funds to implement JRI legislation and policy changes in those states and localities can augment federal funds and achieve greater cost savings and reinvestments in programs to promise public safety.
+A priority funding area is the implementation of effective pretrial services programs.
+The use of validated risk assessment tools to inform pre-trial release decisions is critical.
+For a variety of resources, or to request BJA supported technical assistance from the Pre-trial Justice Institute, see www.pretrial.org.
+Another priority for JAG funding is to support innovative programs and approaches in probation and parole supervision that improve services to offenders and increase collaborative efforts among community supervision agencies with law enforcement and the courts.
+Another promising approach to justice systems reform is the Justice Reinvestment Initiative (JRI), a public-private partnership between BJA and the PEW Public Safety Performance Project.
+Currently, 19 states and 17 local governments are working to control spiraling incarceration costs through JRI and reinvestment savings in evidence-based criminal justice programs and strategies.
+Strategic investment of JAG funds to implement JRI legislation and policy changes in those states and localities can augment federal funds and achieve greater cost savings and reinvestments in programs to promote public safety.
+(See the Urban Institute's Justice Reinvestment Initiative State Assessment Report.)